 You will be provided with practical applications and strategies to confidently address your clients’ attachment style and the relational dynamics of Secure, Avoidant, Ambivalent/Anxious, Disorganized Adult Attachment Styles.

 Participants will be trained in a unique method of therapeutic approach, which will include working with the relational field and the nervous system as a new dimension for working with attachment wounds and trauma.
-Many books have been written on the various Attachment styles, but we aim to bring in an experiential dimension and focus to your learning, emphasising the practical, clinical applications of this knowledge.
-You will not only learn to recognise Attachment models, but you will also be provided with valuable tools and exercises, to experience for yourself and to use with your clients.
+Many books have been written on the various Attachment styles, but we aim to bring in an experiential focus to your learning, emphasising the practical, clinical applications of this knowledge.
+You will not only learn to recognise the various Attachment styles, but you will also be provided with valuable tools and exercises, to experience for yourself and to use with your clients.

 The DARe Intensive program is a new international format introduced to maximise the program time in the most cost effective way.
 Comprising of two 6-day modules, each day includes 7 teaching hours.